 Days 7, 8 and 9: Camiguin

-3. Loop by motorbike: Tuasan Falls, Bura Soda Water Swimming Pool, Sto.
+- Motorbike loop: Tuasan Falls, Bura Soda Water Swimming Pool, Sto.
 Niño Cold Spring, Blue Lagoon, Moro Tower, and White Beach.

-In our Camiguin Guide you can find information about these places and other additional activities such as the Hibok‑Hibok trek, one of the most interesting volcanoes in the Philippines.
+In our Camiguin Guide you can find information about these places and other activities such as the Hibok-Hibok trek, one of the most interesting volcanoes in the Philippines.

 Mantigue Island and Camiguin in the background